sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 This worked for an 18 year old guy with two credit cards in good standing back in Canada.
 Apply for the card at the branch in person.
-When asked for your information, inform them that you would like to request a Canadian credit bureau check to augment your US credit bureau reports (especially important if it's your first work term in the States).
+When asked for your information, inform them that you would like to request a Canadian credit bureau check to augment your U.S. credit bureau reports (especially important if it's your first work term in the States).
 If the representative is knowledgeable, they will process the credit card application normally and then will ask you to call a number (or call for you on your behalf) about 24-48 hours later